-The Council holds a Steinway grand piano on loan to Lincoln College and a Stradivarius violin, which is on loan to the Halle orchestra.
-These items are not held on our balance sheet as they are deemed to be controlled by the loanee.
+The Council holds a Steinway grand piano on Ioan to Lincoln College and a Stradivarius violin, which is on Ioan to the Halle orchestra.
+These items are not held on our balance sheet as they are deemed to be controlled by the Ioanee.